qudoki/blockchain-developer-bootcamp-final-project/README.md

 * Express 4.17.2

 ## Note to Consensys Graders When Interacting with App
 Note that files are preloaded onto IPFS, and addresses are hard-coded to write to the blockchain.
-In future development, uploading would be made possible for minting, but for now - the NFT's may have been pre-minted.
-If the check button populates with 0, try minting.
-If not, continue below:
+In future development, uploading would be made possible for minting, but for now - the NFT's will have been pre-minted.
+Tokens 3 and 5 will have been purchased by the Rinkeby "Buyer" Account as seen in the walkthrough video, linked above.
 1. Please click Check NFT button.
 2. Wait a second.
 3. Click Load State.